 Start the process by reading the Innovation Incubator information packet below.
-Then submit an initial letter of inquiry by January 27, 2017, following the guidelines outlined in the information packet.
-Those invited to submit a full application will be notified by February 24, 2017.
-Full applications will be due by March 31, 2017 and final decisions about project funding will be made by the end of April 2017.
+Then submit an initial letter of inquiry by January 26, 2018, following the guidelines outlined in the information packet.
+Those invited to submit a full application will be notified by February 23, 2018.
+Full applications will be due by April 6, 2018 and final decisions about project funding will be made by mid-May, 2018.

 In order to stay up to date with Innovation Incubator developments, click the words “Sign Up To Receive Our E-Newsletter” on the right-hand side of this page.

 - What types of projects have people sought support for in the past?